iamvs-2002/JAVA/BASIC/Readme.md

         * If a memeber is declared as private, then it can be accessed only from within that class.
         * If a method is declared as private, it means it can be accessed only from within its class.
 It is not possible to call even the child classes.
     * **protected**
+        * If a member is declared as protected, then we can access it only within the current package anywhere, but outside the package only in the child classes.
+        * From outside the package, we can access protected members only by using child reference.
+If we try to use parent reference, we get compilation error.
     * **static**
     * **final**
     * **abstract**